Cooking With Bliss

 By Cree

-Delicious tasting turkey necks braised in chicken broth until fall off the bone fork tender and laid on a bed of creamy mashed potatoes.
+Delicious tasting turkey necks braised in the most flavorful braising liquid until fall-off-the-bone tender, served on top of a bed of creamy garlic mashed potatoes.

 Equipment